Satellaview: Technical specifications

 The requisite system cartridge, titled BS-X: Sore wa Namae o Nusumareta Machi no Monogatari (commonly translated as BS-X: The Town Whose Name Was Stolen), serves as both an interactive menu system and as its own game.
-The game features an EarthBound-like hub world, based on buildings representing each of Satellaview's services.
+The game features an EarthBound style-like hub world, based on buildings representing each of Satellaview's services.
 Players can create a custom avatar, purchase items found in stores scattered across the map, play minigames, read announcements by St.GIGA and Nintendo, and participate in contests.
 The cartridge increases the Super Famicom's hardware performance with extra RAM.

 Games and services

 A total of 114 games were released for Satellaview; some are remakes or updates of older Family Computer and Super Famicom games, and others were created specifically for the service.
 Nintendo's popular franchises include Kirby, F-Zero, Fire Emblem, The Legend of Zelda, and Super Mario Bros.
 Nintendo's original games include Sutte Hakkun.
 EarthBound creator Shigesato Itoi designed a fishing game called Itoi Shigesato no Bass Tsuri No. 1.
 The previously unreleased Special Tee Shot, later reworked into Kirby's Dream Course, was released.
 Third-party games include Squaresoft's Radical Dreamers and Treasure Conflix, Pack-In-Video's Harvest Moon, Chunsoft's Shiren the Wanderer, Jaleco's Super Earth Defense Force, and ASCII's Derby Stallion '96.
 Soundlink games were broadcast with live voice acting by radio personalities and commentators.
 Unlike other Satellaview games, SoundLink games could only be played on a live schedule.
 Nintendo often held tournaments for certain games, such as Wario's Woods, that allowed players to compete for prizes.

-Alongside games, Satellaview subscribers could access many other different services.
+Alongside games, Satellaview owners could access many other different services.
 Free magazines included video game publications like Famitsu and Nintendo Power and general Japanese publications focusing on news, music, or celebrity interviews.
 Soundlink magazines included commentary, often by popular Japanese personalities, such as Bakushō Mondai and All Night Nippon.
 St.GIGA broadcasts included "Tide of Sound" nature ambiance and other music.
 A special newsletter by both St.GIGA and Nintendo included service updates such as contests and upcoming events.